Oederan: Places of interest

 Oederan is known for its tourist attraction “Klein-Erzgebirge”, the oldest miniature park in Germany.
-About 185 miniatures of famous buildings from the area of the Erzgebirge (Ore Mountains) in a reduced scale of 1:25 are shown here.
+About 185 miniatures of famous buildings from the area of the Ore Mountains in a reduced scale of 1:25 are shown here.

 The most important old building is the gothic hall church.
 The history of the church goes back to the 13th century.
 An organ built by famous Gottfried Silbermann is located inside.

 The second most prominent building of the town is the town hall.
 First built around 1400 AD, it burned down several times (1632, 1709 and 1753), and was re-erected in its present shape in 1785.